CoBEVMoE: Heterogeneity-aware Feature Fusion with Dynamic Mixture-of-Experts for Collaborative Perception: Methodology

 \subsection{Dynamic Expert Metric Loss}

 Although the DMoE module effectively captures heterogeneous agent features, the extracted features may still lack sufficient regularization, potentially resulting in suboptimal performance.
-To address this, we introduce a Dynamic Expert Metric Loss (DEML) that promotes diversity among expert outputs while ensuring their consistency with the fused feature.
+To address this, we introduce a Dynamic Expert Metric Loss (DEML) that serves as an internal regularizer for the DMoE module, aiming to prevent expert collapse by promoting functional diversity among agent-conditioned experts while maintaining consistency with the fused feature.
+It differs from contrastive learning in that DEML operates on intra-sample expert outputs rather than learning instance-level representations.

 \paragraph{Expert Triplet Construction}

 Contrastive learning-based metric learning has shown strong performance in tasks that require fine-grained feature representations, as it directly optimizes the embedding space to preserve clear distinctions among embeddings.
 Motivated by this, we construct a unique triplet for each expert.